qvantel/orcd-frontend/heatmap_panel/test/README.md

 # Manual Testing
-* Data from Graphite is equals to data in Grafana
+* Data from Graphite is equal to data in Grafana